WincentyB/UCIHarProject/README.md

 ## project plan
 1. Instal and load necessary packages
-2. Download the data
+2. Download dataset file
-3. Unzip data
+3. Unzip downloded file
 4. Read necessery data
-5. Preprocess data and merge necessary info to one data.frame
+5. Preprocess the data and merge necessary info to one data.frame
 6. Create and write to the disk tidy data file

 ## Dependencies